A mini travel guide of Skiathos island!

 There are two ways that you can visit this beautiful island.

 • Another way to reach Skiathos island is by flight, as the island has an international airport (but not very large).
-It is recently renovated and nominated for Europe’s most Scenic Airports Award 2020!
-This airport is famous for its close proximity to the beach and nearby yachting docks!
+It was recently renovated and nominated for Europe’s most Scenic Airports Award 2020!
+This airport is famous for its proximity to the beach and nearby yachting docks!

-TIP: If you want to visit Skiathos, a good idea is that you can spend some days in the Pelion area, which is next to Volos city.
-It is a unique place that offers various things and places to relax, both in winter and summer.
+TIP: If you want to visit Skiathos, a good idea is to spend some days in the Pelion area, next to Volos city.
+It is a unique place that offers various things and places to relax in winter and summer.
 You can look at our mini travel guide about Pelion and where to stay there!

 What to do in Skiathos